natelewis/pi-led-matrix/effects/README.md

 ## video filename.mp4

-To play a video first resize the video before playing with `ffmpeg` to the size of your matrix:
+To play a video, first resize the video with `ffmpeg` to the size of your matrix:

 ```bash
 ffmpeg -i filename.mp4 -vf scale=60:30 filename-60x30.mp4
 ```

-To play the video on the matrix with the `mp4` file copied to the video effect directory
+Copy the video to the `video` effect directory to play.

 ## water_ripple